smkrv/ha-text-ai/README.md

 6. Choose "Integration" as category
 7. Click "Download"
 8. Restart Home Assistant

-Note: Also Integration has been submitted to HACS store and is currently pending review in [pull request #2896](https://github.com/hacs/default/pull/2896).

 ### Manual Installation
 1. Download the latest release